 - The Illinois College of Law Library, Legal Research Help Desk has compiled a comprehensive resource for you to start your legal research.
 If you need more assistance please contact the reference librarians at the Law Library.

-- Primary resources are actual artifacts that have survived from past historical events, including letters, photographs, physical objects such as cooking utensils from the days of westward expansion, or articles of clothing.
-They provide firsthand evidence of historical events, and can represent a wide variety of formats that are generally not formally published.
+- Primary resources are actual artifacts that have survived from past historical events, including letters, photographs, and physical objects such as clothing or utensils.
+They provide firsthand evidence of historical events, and represent a wide variety of formats that are generally not formally published.
 Learn more using the Global VILLAGE.

-- Find newspapers held at Illinois in all formats including print, microfilm, and online.
+- Find newspapers held at Illinois in all formats including print, microfilm, and digital.